3 lessons from Roblox’s growth to gaming dominance – TechCrunch

 Lesson 1: UGC is a missed opportunity in games

 Roblox has shown that user-generated content (UGC) is a missed opportunity for much of the game industry.
 The company aspires, in a way, to be the YouTube of games.
-And it is succeeding, with 2 million experiences to date.
+And it is succeeding, with 50 million experiences from 2 million creators to date.

 The game industry generally has two problems with UGC.
 One is the games themselves: AAA games today are too complex, and lack the flexibility and simplicity needed for robust UGC.
 Roblox shows that a simpler look and feel is a valid alternative to today’s super-sized, beautiful AAA games.
 (Minecraft proved much the same.)

-Note: Update: TechCrunch corrected “2 million experiences” to be 50 million experiences from 2 million creators.
-We also provided more context of the revenue breakdown of payments made on Roblox to developers.